 We have voluntarily filed this registration statement to become a reporting company.
 Based on current economic and regulatory conditions, management believes that it is possible, if not probable, for a company like ours, without many assets or liabilities, to negotiate a merger or acquisition with a viable private company.
 The opportunity arises principally because of the high legal and accounting fees and the length of time associated with the registration process of "going public".
 However, should any of these conditions change, it is very possible that there would be little or no economic value for anyone taking over control of Globalwise.

-The reporting obligations involve considerable time, energy and professional fees.
+In addition, these reporting obligations involve considerable time, energy and professional fees.
 (See, "Reports to Security Holders," below.)
-We will incur expenses due to the legal and accounting services required to prepare such reports and the costs of filing such reports with the SEC.
+We will incur expenses due to the legal and accounting services required to prepare such reports and the costs of filing such reports with the Securities and Exchange Commission ("SEC").
 Also, our management must expend time and effort to assist in the preparation and review of such reports.
 In the event we acquire a business opportunity we may incur additional expenses related to proxy or information statements we must provide to our stockholders which disclose that company's business operations, management and financial condition.
+In addition, the acquired or merged company will be subject to these same reporting obligations.